 The Servicer is required to collect payments on the ownership interest in receivables and deposit these collections into the Series-specific collection accounts.
 Cash in transit represents payments received by the Servicer that have not yet been remitted to the Trust in the normal course of operations.
-For the Series 2020-1, Series 2021-1 and Series 2021-2, the Servicer deposits the collections within two business days of receipt from the borrowers and processing by the Servicer.
-For the Series 2022-1 and Series 2023-1, the Servicer deposits the entire month of collections on or before the transfer date.
+For the Series 2021-1 and Series 2021-2, the Servicer deposits the collections within two business days of receipt from the borrowers and processing by the Servicer.
+For the Series 2022-1, Series 2023-1 and Series 2024-1, the Servicer deposits the entire month of collections on or before the business day preceding the fifteenth day of each calendar month.
 These amounts are available to cover payments of principal and interest on the Notes and Loans payable and any operating expenses.